Bank Revenue Net Income EPS vs. Estimate

 The Wells story is instructive: volume growth alone doesn’t win the margin game.
 The shortfall reflected the ongoing pressure of deposit costs — the necessity of paying higher rates to retain customers — compressing the spread between what the bank earns on loans and what it pays out to depositors.
 If and when the Fed begins cutting later in 2026, Wells is positioned to see meaningful relief on the liability side.

-Theme 3: Consumer Credit — Still Holding
+Theme 3: Consumer Credit — Still Holding, But Watch the Labor Data

 JPMorgan’s credit costs for the quarter were $2.5 billion, with net charge-offs of $2.3 billion and a modest reserve build of $191 million — a sign that management sees some clouds on the horizon but nothing alarming.
 Wells Fargo’s CEO Charlie Scharf noted that credit performance remained strong, with net loan charge-offs stable at 45 basis points.